thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/mocking-fetch.md

 Note that the body provided using `mockResponseOnce` has to be converted to a JSON string using the built-in `JSON.stringify` method.

+### Demo with jest-fetch-mock

+Check out how we can test the [react-fetch-demo](https://github.com/thoughtworks-jumpstart/react-fetch-demo/tree/test-with-jest-fetch-mock) with this `jest-fetch-mock` library.

+One problem with this approach is the test case assumes the implementation of `carparkAvailability.js` uses `fetch` function.
+If we ever change the implementation of that module to use `axios` instead, the test case would fail.

+## Put the data fetching logic into its own module

+Another way to make testing fetching data easier is to put the logic for fetching data into its own module.
+Then the whole module can be mocked easily with jest.

+Check out how we can test the [react-fetch-demo](https://github.com/thoughtworks-jumpstart/react-fetch-demo/tree/test-with-mocking-module) by extracting the data fetching logic into its own module and mock the module with jest.

+The benefit of this approach is we can easily change the implementation of that `carparkAvailability.js` module.
+We could switch from `fetch` to `axios` without failing the test case.

 ## Recommended Reading